 Users can also create their own personalized trading strategies and if they turn out to be successful, rent them out/sell them to others.

-The website where you can download this bot from is designed in a relatively simple manner, without many details regarding the people behind CryptoTrader or the bot itself.
-The home page gives you an overview of some of the bots key features:
+The website where you can download this bot is designed in a relatively simple manner, without many details regarding the people behind CryptoTrader or the bot itself.
+The home page gives you an overview of some of the bot’s key features:

-- Automated trading bots in the cloud: No software installation required as CryptoTrader runs native servers which host your bots.
+Automated trading bots in the cloud: No software installation is required as CryptoTrader runs native servers which host your bots.

-- Support for all major Bitcoin exchanges: All major crypto-currency exchanges are supported for both backtesting and live trading.
-The main page lists Bitfinex, Bitstamp, Poloniex, Coinbase, Kraken, Bittrex, OKCoin, Binance and Huobi as supported platforms; additionally you’ll find you can trade on CEX.IO, Quoine, Cryptsy, WEX.NZ and other exchanges.
+Support for all major Bitcoin exchanges: All major crypto-currency exchanges are supported for both backtesting and live trading.
+The main page lists Bitfinex, Bitstamp, Poloniex, Coinbase, Kraken, Bittrex, OKCoin, Binance, and Huobias supported platforms; additionally, you’ll find you can trade on CEX.IO, Quoine, Cryptsy, and WEX.NZ and other crypto exchanges.

-- Backtesting trading strategies: See how your strategy would work over different market condition by using our backtesting tool
+Backtesting trading strategies: See how your strategy would work over the different crypto market conditions by using our backtesting tool

-- Instant Email alerts & SMS notifications: pretty self-explanatory, you’ll get notified whenever your bot performs an action either via an e-mail or an SMS.
+Instant Email address alerts & SMS notifications: pretty self-explanatory, you’ll get notified whenever your bot performs an action either via an e-mail or an SMS.